natsina/DVote/README.md

 # DVote - Decentralized Voting Platform

-## Brief description
+## Brief Description

 The application I built as part of this hackathon is called DVote.
 DVote is a Decentralized voting system that accomodates correctness and is transparent, anonymous and secure.
 It can be used for voting by small, medium, and large organizations.

-Some of the advantages of DVote decentralized voting system compared to traditional centralized voting system are as follows:
+## Some of the advantages of DVote decentralized voting system compared to traditional centralized voting system are as follows:

 1. It is `Secure`
 2. Votes casted are `Immutable`